yuxuanneo/action-recognition/README.md

 ### Observations and Error analysis
 - Most humans within the video have been detected, with the correct action recognised (most are walking, but those who are standing have been correctly identified to be standing).
 - On the left side of the video feed, there are also 3 men dressed in military gear with one of them holding a luggage.
 The holding of the luggage has also been identified.
 - Some occluded humans are not picked up, especially those at the top of the video exiting the mall.
 We could improve on this by setting a lower threshold for the human detection.
-Another solution could be to train the human detecor on more instances of occluded humans, in order for the human detector to better generalise to real world conditions.
+Another solution could be to train the human detector on more instances of occluded humans, in order for the human detector to better generalise to real world conditions.
 - When I tested the YOLOV3 detector with the MobileNet backbone, the original default human confidence threshold of 0.9 was too high and many of the humans were not detected.
 This is due to the lower class confidence scores predicted, which can be circumvented by reducing the confidence threshold to 0.3.
 Too low a threshold would have the effect of including even non-humans in the prediction, which would be wrong.

 ## 2. Video 2: People Fighting [(source)](https://www.pexels.com/video/men-of-different-race-having-an-argument-4821746/)